 3. Definitions.
 The following definitions shall apply to the SP UptimeCommitment

 3.1 “Downtime” means the total number of minutes in the applicable month during which the SaaS Services are not accessible to or functional for the Customer’s or its authorized users’ normal use and Company was negatively impacted.
-Downtime is measured based on server side error rate.
-Downtime shall not include any Downtime
+Downtime is measured based on server-side error rate.

-THIS EXHIBIT E SETS FORTH CUSTOMER’S SOLE AND EXCLUSIVE REMEDY, AND COMPANY’S ENTIRE LIABILITY, FOR ANY FAILURE TO MEET THE SERVICE LEVEL COMMITMENTS SET FORTH HEREIN.
+THIS EXHIBIT (SUPPORT AND MAINTENANCE) SETS FORTH CUSTOMER’S SOLE AND EXCLUSIVE REMEDY, AND COMPANY’S ENTIRE LIABILITY, FOR ANY FAILURE TO MEET THE SERVICE LEVEL COMMITMENTS SET FORTH HEREIN.

 Please contact HeadSpin’s Designated Agent at the following address: